therenegar/launch/README.md

 <img width="720" height="576" alt="LAUNCH04" src="https://github.com/user-attachments/assets/18e60e33-dd4e-4187-aebb-98ac2ba15053" />

 Use the keyboard shortcuts to visually edit the menu while it is open.
 Changes are written immediately to `LAUNCH.MNU`.

 Each menu panel can display 20 items.
-Adding a 21st item automatically creates a More folder at the bottom and moves the overflow into it.
-Further overflow is handled the same way, up to the four-level menu limit.
-More is maintained by Launch! and is kept at the bottom when the menu is sorted.
+Adding a 21st item automatically creates a **More** folder at the bottom and moves the overflow into it.
+Further overflow is handled the same way, up to the four-level menu limit. **More** is maintained by Launch! and is kept at the bottom when the menu is sorted.

+When **Change directory first** is selected, Launch! extracts the directory from the first command token.
+For C:\TOOLS\APP.EXE it types C:, presses Enter, types CD C:\TOOLS, presses Enter, and then types the complete configured command.
+The final Enter setting applies to that complete command; the preliminary drive and CD commands necessarily receive Enter.
+Commands without a path do not cause a directory change.

 ## Manual menu configuration